 Of those 120 cards per box, a dozen will be hits: two autographs, two parallels and two inserts or insert parallels.
 The SRP is $150 per box, for what that’s worth in the current market.

 Rookie Ticket Autographs are the big draw with Contenders and while we don’t know exactly how many parallels there will be, Championship Tickets and Cracked Ice will be back and Panini will also honor the NBA’s 75th anniversary with another parallel.
 Signers include Cade Cunningham, Jalen Green and Jalen Suggs, but obviously there will be many others once the checklist arrives.

 Veteran Season Tickets are just that.
 There will be multiple parallels including Finals Tickets, Playoff Tickets and Premium Edition Gold Vinyl parallels (1/1) on chromium stock.

 Hobby exclusive inserts will include Lottery Ticket, which utilizes a gold coin motif to show off some of the top picks in last summer’s draft.
 Rookie of the Year Contenders is another option to snare inserts of this season’s newcomers.

 Other inserts will include Superstars Die Cut, Suite Shots, MVP Contenders, Legendary Contenders, and the rare Permit to Dominate and License to Dominate.

-2021-22 Contenders Basketball is currently set for release March 30, but as always, that’s subject to change.
+2021-22 Contenders Basketball is currently set for release March 30.